 This is one of the evidences of salvation by grace—a person is ashamed of their past sins.
 A professing Christian who brags about his past sins is not saved.
 Paul only showed his regret and shame for what he did when in spiritual darkness and death, before getting born again.
 Such is the changed heart, as he states here.

 But now that you have been set free from sin and have become slaves to God, the benefit you reap leads to holiness, and the result is eternal life.
 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 (Rom 6:22,23)

 Romans 6:22 is another verse most Bible believers do not know exists.
 It should also be memorized and taught often to others.
 It too shows deadly errors in what people have been taught.
 Verses 22 and 23 go together, yet they are split apart, even in the Romans Road gospel presentation, although they both mention eternal life.

 NOTE: Verse 23 mentions death and eternal life.
 They are contrasted to each other.
 A person is in one or the other depending upon his faith, which is manifested by disobedience or obedience.
 As sin leads to death, holiness from being a slave to God leads to eternal life.
 Have you ever heard that taught before?
 That is also the truth that is concealed by spitting apart verses 22 and 23, but is connected with salvation itself.
-Please tell others these truths.
+Please tell others how to be freed from sin addiction.
 God bless you.

 Graphics Copyright 1999 Church Art Works.
 Used By Permission.